 The Company's operating results can be impacted significantly by cost and volatility of commodities, especially steel, plastic, wood, and energy.
 The majority of the Company's sales are generated under annual contracts in which the Company can raise the price of its products once every six months and only on future orders.
 If the costs of the Company's raw materials increase suddenly or unexpectedly, the Company cannot be certain that it will be able to implement immediate corresponding increases in its sales prices in order to offset such increased costs.
 The Company moderates this exposure by building significant quantities of finished goods and component parts during the first and second quarters.
-In fiscal 2023, the cost of commodities was volatile but substantially less volatile compared to fiscal 2022.
+In fiscal 2023, the cost of commodities was volatile, but not as severe as experienced in 2022.
 Increased selling prices covered increases in commodity prices during fiscal 2023.
+In 2024, the Company increased selling prices in anticipation of additional cost increases.
+The cost of materials in 2024 were reasonably stable compared to the volatility in prior years - especially the years impacted by COVID.

-Nearly 80% of Virco's sales include freight to the customer facility and the cost or availability of transportation equipment can adversely impact both profitability and customer service.
+Approximately 80% of Virco's sales include freight to the customer facility and the cost or availability of transportation equipment can adversely impact both profitability and customer service.
 Significant cost increases in manufacturing or distributing products during a given contract period can adversely impact operating results and have done so during prior years.
 The Company typically benefits from any decreases in raw material or distribution costs under the contracts described above.

-For the year ending January 31, 2024 ("fiscal 2024"), the Company anticipates continued uncertainty and volatility in commodity costs, particularly with respect to steel, plastic, and other raw materials, transportation, and energy.
-The lingering effects of the global pandemic related to COVID-19 and global sanctions are expected to continue to disrupt global and domestic supply chains.
+For the year ending January 31, 2025 ("fiscal 2025"), the Company anticipates continued uncertainty and volatility in commodity costs, particularly with respect to steel, plastic, and other raw materials, transportation, and energy.